Cars, filters, carpet, even clothes—there are some things people naturally know need to be replaced over time.

 4) Your house doesn’t seem to get cool enough in the summer.

+In the indoor unit, there is a piece called a blower.
+The blower resembles a hamster wheel—it has spinning blades, and these blades push air through your house.
+When you swim, have you ever noticed a difference in how much faster you swim when your hands are cupped?
+When your palms and fingers are flat, you swim much slower.
 The blades inside the blower are just like your hands when you swim.
-They’re curved to push air faster, but if you don’t replace your filters, debris can collect in the blower, reducing the curve of the blades.
-When this happens, the airflow of your system is reduced, and this can cause tremendous problems with heating and cooling.
-Regular maintenance ensures that your unit won’t get too dirty and slow, and a technician can verify if your blower is the proper size for your AC.
+They’re curved to push air faster, but if you don’t replace your filters, debris can collect in the blower, reducing the curve of the blades and basically making them work as if they’re flat.
+When this happens, the airflow of your system is reduced, and this can cause major problems with heating and cooling.

 Recommended: “Do You Need HVAC Maintenance?”

-Did you know that your AC unit will only keep your house about 20 degrees cooler than the outside temperature?
+Did you know your AC unit will only keep your house about 20 degrees cooler than the outside temperature?

-95 degrees outside, your unit should go to 75.
+If it’s 95 degrees outside, your unit should go to 75.

-During milder weather, you won’t need that 20 degree difference.
+During milder weather, you won’t need that 20-degree difference.
 If it’s 70 out, you likely aren’t turning your AC down to 50 degrees, so the temperature difference is far smaller.
 Because of this, your AC doesn’t have to run full-blast until the hot weather hits, and you may not realize that it isn’t capable of working at full-power until it’s too late.

 When was the last time you went shoe shopping?
 Have you ever seen a great pair of shoes, only to find that they seem to be available in every size except your own?